REALTECH aiLAB

 AI functions arise in many SAP areas – often where processes are standardized and data is cleanly available (e.g. Finance, Procurement, HR, Sales/Service).
 The specific functions available depend heavily on your SAP product landscape, cloud/hybrid setup, releases and licenses.

 Many new AI functions are available close to the cloud, but on-premise is not fundamentally ruled out.
-In practice, it is often hybrid: the ERP remains on-prem, AI services are connected via SAP BTP and operated outside the core system.
+In practice, it is often hybrid: ERP remains on-prem, AI services are connected via SAP BTP and operated outside the core system.
 Data sovereignty, security and a clearly defined integration model are important here.

 Further topics